ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

 Dismiss (0) → normal

-The result is a balanced and interpretable feature matrix that captures both numerical and behavioral signals of potential fraud.
+The result is a balanced and interpretable feature matrix capturing both numerical and behavioral signals of potential fraud.

-3. Modeling
+Modeling

-Trained models include:
+Trained Models:

 Random Forest Classifier – for robust non-linear detection